arthur91f/exeiac/code_convention.md

 On the second line we put commentaries that specifies output beginning by ->.
 Of course everything is string, so we don't specify type.
 We specify sense of the string.

+### Naming convention

+We try to work only with brick_path.
+We display brick_name for prettiness.
+- function get_BLA_brick: return a brick_path
+- function show_BLA_brick: return a brick_name

 ### Arguments documentation notation

 - #< indicates arguments documentation
 - positionnal arguments use _ as bash vars convention
 - named arguments begins by a - and use - to be separate as current command line option.
 In exeiac they can get by calling get_arg.